SalomePlatform/shaper/src/ConstructionPlugin/doc/pointFeature.rst

 Point
 =====

-The feature Point creates a new constructive point.
+The feature Point creates a new construction point.

 Point is a construction object and it can be created as in a part as in part set.
 To create a point: